solidi/learning-notes/mentoring/philosophies.md

 22. "Process is documented culture."
 23. "Who does what by when."
 24. "Business speaks one language."
-25. "User stories are reminders for conversations."
+25. "User stories are reminders for conversations." - Coworker
 26. "Organize by concept, not by type."
 27. "There are no adults in the room, only people trying their best."
-28. "The boyscout rule."
+28. "The boyscout rule." - Bob Martin
-29. "There are no bad teams, only bad leaders."
+29. "There are no bad teams, only bad leaders." - Jock Willink
 30. "Dates and processes should defend themselves."
-31. "Put a stake in the ground."
+31. "Put a stake in the ground." - Coworker
 32. "Feedback is a gift.
-It is up to you to act on it."
+It is up to you to act on it." - Michael Lopp
-33. "The principle of least privilege."
+33. "The principle of least privilege." - Taji
-34. "Paint the picture of done."
+34. "Paint the picture of done." - Brené Brown
-35. "The only way to go fast is to go well."
+35. "The only way to go fast is to go well." - Bob Martin
 36. "Tools create silos."
-37. "On Management: small things done well."
+37. "On Management: small things done well." - Michael Lopp